MicroFocus/CX/token-validation/README.md

 The second step is to configure the auth section of the `services.json` file.
 This is where you configure the location of your OSP server.

+*You must restart your Docker container to pick up these changes.*

 **Step Four** - Edit your project to tell Gromit about your OSP configuration.
 You do this by setting the following JavaScript variables:

 ```javascript